hgbritten/taco-tuesday-frontend/README.md

 How will you communicate that it’s time to merge?
 - Daily standup merging as a group.
 Outside of daily standup, communicate via Slack.

+Brainstorming Ideas
+Grab a whiteboard and brainstorm ideas.
+During this phase, there is no comment or criticism of ideas.
+Ideas should be given in the form of titles or very short phrases.
+If an explanation is needed, save it for the pitch round.
+-

+Pitching a Project
+Once a critical mass of ideas has been written down, the person who offered the idea will give a pitch.
+Each pitch may be no longer than 2 to 3 minutes.
+The purpose of a pitch is to sell the idea to your group mates.
+During this phase, questions may be asked, but the discussion should be limited.
+Keep it short and to the point.

+At the end of the pitch, you should have formed a short list of favorites.

 # Getting Started with Create React App